Hard-line conservative Reps. Boebert, Miller win primaries - The Boston Globe

 Casten is a two-term congressman who flipped a suburban seat in 2018 that Republicans had held for decades.

-Jonathan Jackson, the son of civil rights leader the Rev. Jesse Jackson, emerged from a crowded field vying to replace 15-term Democratic Rep. Bobby Rush, the only lawmaker who has ever beaten Barack Obama in a race.
-Obama challenged Rush in a 2000 U.S. House primary and lost.
+Jonathan Jackson, the son of civil rights leader the Rev. Jesse Jackson, emerged from a crowded field vying to replace 15-term Democratic Representative Bobby Rush, the only lawmaker who has ever beaten Barack Obama in a race.
+Obama challenged Rush in a 2000 US House primary and lost.

 The heavily Democratic 1st Congressional District that Jackson will now run in November to represent was redrawn after the 2020 census and now stretches from Chicago’s South Side to Kankakee.